Volodymyr Shaian: Legacy

 Like with other neopagan currents associated with the Eastern Bloc, the post-war Ukrainian diaspora in the West was important for the continuation of Shaian's teachings.
 Small communities of Shaian's followers were in particular active in Toronto and Hamilton in Canada.
-After the dissolution of the Soviet Union, the first organization in Ukraine to adhere to Shaian's polytheistic paganism was Pravoslavia, founded in Kiev in 1993.
+After the dissolution of the Soviet Union, the first organization in Ukraine to adhere to Shaian's polytheistic paganism was Pravoslavia, founded in Kyiv in 1993.
 It was created by the philologist, folklorist and religious studies scholar Halyna Lozko, who was initiated by Myroslav Sytnyk in Hamilton.
 Lozko has also launched projects such as the Svitovyd Center for the Rebirth of Ukrainian Culture, the School of the Native Faith, the Museum of the Book of Veles (1996–1998) and the journal Svaroh.
 To coordinate activities throughout Ukraine, Lozko co-founded the umbrella organization Native Faith Association of Ukraine (Об'єднання Рідновірів Україн, ORU) in 1998.
 It was officially registered as a pagan religious organization in 2001.
 It includes a number of local congregations and has made an effort to establish regular calendar celebrations.
 It has also been active in the neopagan interfaith activities of the European Congress of Ethnic Religions.

 Shaian and Sylenko had parted ways by the 1970s, and came to represent two rivaling tendencies within the Slavic neopagan scene.
 Sylenko's theology sets itself apart from Shaian's by being more monotheistic.
 The rivalry has also led to conflicting accounts of Shaian's and Sylenko's involvement with each other, with Sylenko-derived RUNVira sources claiming that Sylenko never had been a disciple of Shaian.